Search for heavy neutral leptons in $W^+\to\mu^{+}\mu^{\pm}\text{jet}$ decays: Introduction

 \section{Introduction}

 {\ensuremath{\aunit{Te\kern -0.1em V\!/}c^2}\xspace}

 Many theories beyond the Standard Model (SM) predict the existence of heavy neutral leptons (HNLs) to explain the smallness of neutrino masses\cite{PhysRevLett.44.912,Yanagida:1979as,GellMann:1980vs}.
 These leptons, $N$, could be observed at collider experiments if their masses are at the electroweak scale.
 The HNLs may mix with the light SM neutrinos $\nu_\ell$, with a strength governed by the coupling $V_{N\ell}$.
 The mixing matrix is not expected to be flavour diagonal, which leads to signatures with transitions between different lepton flavours.
-Experimentally, direct searches for a generic heavy neutrino are performed through their mixing with each flavour of SM neutrino.
+Experimentally, direct searches for a generic heavy neutrino are performed through their mixing with each flavour of SM neutrino, typically considering decays where no flavour mixing occurs.
 The HNL is expected to be long-lived if the coupling is small enough.
 This analysis searches for the mixing of a heavy neutrino with a muon neutrino, taking advantage of the high reconstruction efficiency for muons at LHCb.
 The HNL mass range covered is between \SIlist{5;50}{\gevcc}.
-The dominant HNL production mechanism in this mass range is via the decay of gauge bosons, $\W^{\pm}\to\lepton^{\pm}N$ and $\Z\to\neu N$.
+The dominant HNL production mechanism in this mass range is via the decay of gauge bosons, $\W^{\pm}\to\lepton^{\pm}\neu$ and $\Z\to\neu \neu$, where one of the SM neutrinos mixes with the heavy neutrino.
+For brevity, the processes $\W^{\pm}\to\lepton^{\pm}\neu [\neu\to N]$ and $\Z\to\neu \neu [\neu\to N]$ will be written as $\W^{\pm}\to\lepton^{\pm}N$ and $\Z\to\neu N$ throughout.
 Both lepton-number-violating and lepton-number-conserving decays of a heavy neutrino are considered.
 The heavy neutrino is assumed to have negligibly small lifetime.

 The DELPHI collaboration was first to set a limit on these types of decays considering $\Z\to\nu N$ decays in \epem{} collisions at the \Z{} resonance, where both long- and short-lived signatures were analysed~\cite{Abreu:1996pa}.
 The upper limit on the $\Z\to\nu N$ branching fraction of \num{1.3e-6} at 95\% confidence level (CL) for $N$ masses between \SIlist{3.5;50}{\gevcc} leads to one of the most stringent constraints on the coupling in this mass range.
 At the LHC, a more promising detection approach for $N$ with mass below the weak scale are leptonic decays of \W{} bosons, $\W^\pm\to \lepton^{\pm} N$.
 Searches by the ATLAS~\cite{Aad:2011vj,ATLAS:2012ak,Aad:2015xaa,Aaboud:2018spl,Aaboud:2019wfg} and CMS~\cite{Sirunyan:2018vhk,Sirunyan:2018pom,Khachatryan:2016olu,Khachatryan:2015gha,Khachatryan:2014dka,CMS:2012zv,Chatrchyan:2012fla} collaborations at centre-of-mass energies of 7, 8 and $13\tev$ typically probed larger neutrino masses, from $40\gevcc$ up to $2700\gevcc$, employing a signature of two same-sign leptons and two jets.
 A recent search performed by the CMS collaboration also included final states with at least one jet, extending the probed heavy-neutrino mass range down to $20\gevcc$~\cite{Sirunyan:2018xiv}.
 In the mass range studied in this analysis, searches of promptly decaying heavy neutrinos in leptonic final states of the \W boson at centre-of-mass energy of $13 \tev$ by the ATLAS~\cite{Aad:2019kiz} and CMS~\cite{Sirunyan:2018mtv} collaborations set constraints comparable to that of the DELPHI collaboration.
 A long-lived signature has also been explored by the ATLAS collaboration, excluding coupling strengths down to about $10^{-6}$ between 4.5 and $10\gevcc$, and hence representing the most stringent limit to date in this mass range~\cite{Aad:2019kiz}.